extrafox/qowi/README.md

 of performing a lossless encoding, so I need to keep all of the precision.
 This is helped by only using integers to store the coefficients.
-However, we can dial in the level of precision we want to have by rounding at each successful wavelet level.
+However, we can dial in the level of precision we want to have by rounding at each successive wavelet level.

 I have no knowledge of research into this type of operation, so I can't really say how useful it is.
-I will be experimenting with it.
 I will be experimenting with it more, but my expectation is that, by reducing entropy, RUN and CACHE op codes are more likely to hit.
-Another option I will likely try is, not only to round the higher level values, but the bit shift the coefficients during encode (and shift back during decode) so that the values will encode better with the universal code.
+Another option I will likely try is, not only to round the higher level values, but to bit shift the coefficients during encode (and shift back during decode) so that the values will encode better with the universal code.